-SECTION A - Application, Evaluation, Approval Process, and Recordkeeping
+SECTION A Application, Evaluation, Approval Process, and Recordkeeping

 Each accredited institution and program undergoes a comprehensive evaluation in accordance with prescribed procedures.
 All new and continued grants of accreditation expire February 28 of the given year.

-Non-accredited institutions and programs must apply for accreditation in accordance with Subsection 1 below.
-The remaining subsections apply both to new applicants and to currently accredited institutions and programs.
+Non-accredited institutions and programs must apply for accreditation in accordance with Chapter III, Subsection 1 below.
+The remaining subsections in Chapter III apply both to new applicants and to currently accredited institutions and programs.